 What is Agile Methodology?

 Traditional methods like Waterfall used to dominate the industry, but not anymore.
 The reason for Waterfall methods to start fading is the absence of no backward movement.
-There is no room for adding new features, and the maintenance is also very challenging.
+There is no room for adding new features, and maintenance is also very challenging.

 Mike Cohn, the Contributor of the Scrum Software Development Method, said:

 The worst thing you can deliver in a two-year project is what the customer wanted on day one.

 The Agile methodology of software development allows backward tracking and enables the development team to build a broader feature set in time-boxed cycles.

 It follows a typical development process from requirement gatherings to design, development, testing, deployment, and maintenance.
 However, the strategy in the Agile methodology changes at each stage.

 Agile project management is a flexible and interactive approach that emphasizes collaboration and adaptability.
 It involves breaking down the project into smaller tasks called "sprints", which are short, time-boxed periods of work.
 Agile project management encourages regular communication and a feedback loop among team members, stakeholders and customers.
 It promotes transparency by using visual tools like Kanban boards to track progress and prioritize tasks.
 By embracing change and continuous improvement, agile project management empowers teams to deliver high-quality results efficiently and respond effectively to evolving project requirements.